tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:AmendmentMethod
 - Preferred Label: Amendment Method
-- Definition: A data quality SolutionsConcept that relates an Amendment to its Specifications.
+- Definition: A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Amendment to its bdqffdq:Specifications.
 - SubClass Of: AmendmentConcept; DataQualityMethod
-- Comments: The AmendmentMethod in bdqffdq is a DataQualityMethod describing the relationship between a Specification (technical description of a test) and an Amendment (a bdqffdq:Enhancement in the context of ResourceType (SingleRecord or MultiRecord) and associated InformationElements).
+- Comments: The bdqffdq:AmendmentMethod is a bdqffdq:DataQualityMethod describing the relationship between a bdqffdq:Specification (technical description of a Test) and a bdqffdq:Amendment (a bdqffdq:Enhancement in the context of bdqffdq:ResourceType (bdqffdq:SingleRecord or bdqffdq:MultiRecord) and associated bdqffdq:InformationElements).
 EM(am) = {s | s ⊂ S ⋀ am ∈ AM}

 ********************